-Originally published for Broadly as part of my “Extremely Online” monthly column.
+Originally published for Broadly as part of my “Extremely Online” monthly column on February 4th, 2019.

 In Extremely Online, Shamira Ibrahim investigates the origins and impact of internet phenomena, viral trends, and other online mysteries that shape our daily digital experiences.
 This piece is also part of In Browsing Black History, in which we celebrate Black History Month by exploring the origins of internet trends and icons popularized by Black cultural producers, too often left uncredited for their work.

 When South Korean boy band BTS made their highly-anticipated first appearance on the The Tonight Show Starring Jimmy Fallon this past September, they performed their smash hit song “Idol,” replete with the well-known dance move associated with it—the base of which is an extension of the South African gwara gwara dance with an additional four-count pulse for flair, and got relabeled into its own Idol Challenge.
 It wasn’t the only dancing they did during their time on Fallon’s stage: In a pre-recorded segment, they also engaged in the Fortnite dance challenge.